 Transmission of ZIKV in the Americas was first confirmed in May 2015 in northeast Brazil.
 However, phylogenetic and molecular clock analyses show a single introduction of ZIKV into northeast Brazil, most likely from the Pacific Islands, by February 2014.
 The virus is likely to have disseminated from northeast Brazil, nationally and internationally, months before the first detection in the Americas.
 The role of northeast Brazil in the establishment of ZIKV in the Americas is further supported by geographic analysis of ZIKV transmission potential and by estimates of the basic reproduction number of the virus.

 Genomes from microcephaly cases have been notoriously difficult to obtain because of low viremia in the babies born with the condition and the low overall risk for microcephaly per pregnancy despite very high attack rates.
-The new visualisations include new Zika virus genomes obtained from babies with microcephaly from northeast Brazil that were kindly shared before publication by CADDE’s partner Prof. Renato Santana from Universidade Federal de Minas Gerais.
+The new visualizations include new Zika virus genomes obtained from babies with microcephaly from northeast Brazil that was kindly shared before publication by CADDE’s partner Prof. Renato Santana from Universidade Federal de Minas Gerais.
 No obvious clustering of microcephaly genomes was observed.
 A thorough analysis of this data is being prepared for publication.

-Reassuringly, given that the current epidemic is seems to be nearly over, it has been predicted that herd immunity will lead to a delay of at least a decade before large epidemics may recur.
+Reassuringly, given that the current epidemic seems to be nearly over, it has been predicted that herd immunity will lead to a delay of at least a decade before large epidemics may recur.

 Yellow fever virus

-Yellow fever (YF) is responsible for dozens of thousands of deaths annually in South America and Africa and is the most severe mosquito borne infection in the tropics.
+Yellow fever (YF) is responsible for dozens of thousands of deaths annually in South America and Africa and is the most severe mosquito-borne infection in the tropics.
 Despite the existence of an effective YF vaccine since 1937, an estimated >400 million unvaccinated people live in areas at risk of infection.
 Large scale outbreaks can occur every 3 to 10 years in endemic areas in the absence of immunization.

 In Brazil, YFV epidemics were first described in the port cities of Recife and Olinda, Pernambuco state, northeast Brazil, in 1685.
 Until 1928, YFV epidemics in Brazil occurred via an “urban cycle”, in which humans are infected by Aedes spp. mosquitoes that feed mostly on humans.
 Since 1935, YFV transmission seems to occur mainly via the “sylvatic cycle”, in which non-human primates (NHP) are infected by infected tree-dwelling mosquitoes, such as Haemagogus spp. and Sabethes spp.